Lemmy MovieGreg Olliver & Wes Orshoski : Lemmy -2dvd- (UK/US,2010)****+*°°

 49% Motherf**ker.
 51% Son of a Bitch

-This documentary, which nowadays is already considered to be THE (long overdue) documentary, follows Lemmy during a tour, backstage, home and while shopping/hopping or while being in his favourite bar in LA (where he currently resides).
+This documentary, which nowadays is already considered to be THE (long overdue) documentary, follows Lemmy during a tour, backstage, home and while shopping or in his favourite bar in LA (where he currently resides).

 From the 200 minutes of bonus material on DVD I also enjoyed the live in Berlin show from around this time that was included.
-I didn’t realise how much the current band still was able to get still a powerful impression towards us.
+I didn’t realise how much the current band still is able to get a powerful impression towards us.

 Personal favourite albums : Overkill (1979)***** followed by Ace Of Spades (1980)***** and Another Perfect Day (1983)***** followed by Bomber, Motorhead,..